InternLM/lmdeploy/docs/en/serving/api_server_tools.md

 ## Single Round Invocation

-Currently, LMDeploy supports tools only for InternLM2 or InternLM2.5 models.
+Currently, LMDeploy supports tools only for InternLM2, InternLM2.5 and llama3.1 models.
 Please start the service of models before running the following example.

 ```python
 from openai import OpenAI